 Enable Vertex Colors

 If enabled, the final shading of the object is multiplied by the vertex color values of the mesh.
-It is a debug parameter, usually this is not used for changing the look.
+It is a debug parameter, usually it is not used for changing the look.

 Outline